DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

   The expression in our case is a simple if expression: `If(locImpMode = "Edit", FormMode.Edit, FormMode.New)`. `locImpMode` is the local variable that contains the mode.
 The setting of the value for `locImpMode` we already implemented for you when you click the buttons on the overview page.

 For the mode `New` we have completed all major fields.
-However in case of edit the control has no idea which record we want to edit.
-The control provides the Item property we want to edit (In the mode New the value is ignored).
+Edit requires additional information about the record to edit.
+The control provides the `Item` property for that purpose (In the mode New the value is ignored).
 Set the expression as follows: `LookUp(IMP_CO2_CONS_RAW_HDR, CST_IMP_CODE = locImpCode)`.
 Explanations:
 * `IMP_CO2_CONS_RAW_HDR` denotes the table we are looking at
-* `LookUp` retrieves the record the fulfills the condition
+* `LookUp` retrieves the record that fulfills the condition
 * `CST_IMP_CODE = locImpCode`represents the condition that filters the currently edited record

-Some of the fields within the form are set internally for a new record.
-Therefore we want to disable them for new to make it more clear.
-Sometimes properties are locked as shown in the screenshot below.
+Many fields within the cards are configured with defaults such as the card for the import code.
+With the standard configuration the field is still displayed as editable but you cannot jump into it.
+To avoid confusion we want to disable it for creating a new record.
+It also a good example to illustrate that you have to sometimes unlock properties before being able to edit them.
 To unlock them click on the lock icon:

 <br><img src="./images/wiz_layout_ctrls_frm_enabled_lock.png" /><br>

-Click on the lock and adjust the property `DisplayMode` for CST_IMP_CODE, CST_IMP_STATE and CST_IMP_USER.
+Unlock the property `DisplayMode` for CST_IMP_CODE, CST_IMP_STATE and CST_IMP_USER.
 The required expression is `If(locImpMode = "New", DisplayMode.Disabled, Parent.DisplayMode)`.

 As a last step we set the relative height so that the form occupies minimum space.
 Set `Fill portions` to `0.2`.

 We are finished and can switch over to the button.
-Select the newly added container again.
-Pick the control `Button` in the same way as you did before.

-Change the Text property to `Submit`.
+Change the `Text` property to `Submit`.
 The property `OnSelect` contains the action when the button is pressed.
 For now we will just display an information that proofs we can access the values in the form.
-Enter the following expression in the "OnSelect" property: `Notify("Changes submitted.", NotificationType.Information)`.
+Enter the following expression in the `OnSelect` property: `Notify("Changes submitted for import " & WizardStepImpHdrMainViewImportDescTextBox.Value & " submitted.", NotificationType.Information)`.
+As you probably have alraedy guessed `&` is the operator for concatenating strings.

 ## Navigation